 Let’s face it, most small business owners start their business because they are passionate about what they do and they work tirelessly to grow their business and realize their vision.
 One of the biggest challenges for many business owners is finding quality expert advice to help them learn and understand what their financial and tax obligations are and how to read and use reports and KPIs (key performance indicators) to effectively manage their business.
 That’s where finding some great accounting blogs comes in.

-While it’s always best to find and work with a qualified accounting professional, there is a wealth of free help and advice on accounting blogs that you can leverage on the big ole internet, in addition to helpful accounting books.
-We’ve compiled a list of the five best accounting blogs I’ve found that can help you answer questions, learn accounting principles and keep you up to date on topics like accounting technology, best practices for bookkeeping and taxes.
+Although it’s always best to find and work with a qualified accounting professional, there is a wealth of free help and advice on accounting blogs that you can leverage on the big ole internet, in addition to helpful accounting books.
+We’ve compiled a list of the five best accounting blogs that can help you answer questions, learn accounting principles and keep you up to date on topics like accounting technology, best practices for bookkeeping and taxes.

 What makes it awesome: Harold Averkamp, CPA, MBA’s accounting blog is different than most, he has developed an entire curriculum to help small business owners, bookkeepers and accounting students learn accounting concepts in an easy to navigate course-like format.
 Rather than providing articles like a typical blog, his site includes accounting tutorials and extensive Q&A about each topic, along with practice quizzes and puzzles to reinforce your knowledge.
 There is also a paid version that includes cheat sheets, flash cards and formal tests on each topic.